 Birthday parties, field trips and other childhood pleasures can be a minefield of potential health dangers if your child has gluten intolerance.
 Most parents will pack along a safe-to-consume food alternative…but if the “special” cupcake you packed looks as dry as sawdust compared to the birthday girl’s elaborately frosted birthday confection, you’re bound to encounter some serious sulking after the (off-limits) piñata has been burst and the (also off-limits) goody bags have been dispersed.

 Category: Crib Notes

-Mother of three Jorie Mark, Vitacost.com’s creative director, delves into the realm of motherhood in this entertaining weekly blog.
+Mother of three Jorie Mark, Vitacost.com’s director of marketing communications, delves into the realm of motherhood in this entertaining weekly blog.
 You’ll laugh, you’ll cry and you’ll learn that when it comes to the chaos of raising kids, you’re certainly not alone!

 Posts by date